 #define STEPS 200

-After that, specify the pins to which driver module is connected and define the motor interface type as Type1 because the motor is connected through the driver module.
+After that, specify the pins to which the driver module is connected and define the motor interface type as Type1 because the motor is connected through the driver module.

 Stepper stepper(STEPS, 2, 3);